gshipley/enterprise_training/AdminTraining.md

 * git
 * curl

-OpenShift Enterprise provides the JBoss EAP runtime to facilitate the deployment of Java EE 6 applications
+OpenShift Enterprise provides the JBoss EAP runtime to facilitate the development and deployment of Java EE 6 applications.

-JBoss Enterprise Application Platform 6 (JBoss EAP 6) is a fully compliant Java EE 6 platform which includes which includes a subscription model with long-term support, platform certification, service packs and SLA(s).
+JBoss Enterprise Application Platform 6 (JBoss EAP 6) is a fully compliant Java EE 6 platform which includes a subscription model with long-term support, platform certification, service packs and SLA(s).
 In this lab we will build a simple todo application using Java EE 6 deployed on the JBoss EAP platform.
 The application will have a single entity called Todo and will persist todos to PostgreSQL using JPA.
-The application will also use EJB 3.1 Stateless session beans, Context and Dependency Inject(or CDI),and JAX RS for exposing RESTful web services.
+The application will also use EJB 3.1 Stateless session beans, Context and Dependency Injection (or CDI), and JAX RS for exposing RESTful web services.

-##**Create JBoss EAP application**
+##**Create a JBoss EAP application**

 **Note:** Before starting this lab, it is suggested that you delete any existing applications that you have deployed to your OpenShift Enterprise installation.
-The OpenStack virtual machines that have been provided only contain 2gb of memory.
+The OpenStack virtual machines that have been provided for this training class only contain 2gb of memory.

 	$ rhc app create -a todo -t jbosseap